 Numerous opportunities exist for art majors to travel and study abroad and St. Norbert College endorses programs of studio and art history classes in several countries in Europe and Australia.

-Additionally, an annual art scholarship is awarded to one art student at St. Norbert College.
+Additionally, an annual Donald P. Taylor Scholarship is awarded to one or more art students at St. Norbert College.

 Hollywood character designer and digital artist